eng3844f17/eng3844f17.github.io/_projects/p3-video.md

 1. Learn about some basic video composition conventions.
 2. Learn how to seek out, analyze, choose, and adapt similar generic conventions to help you tell your data-story meaningfully.
+3. Learn how to create a storyboard that outlines your video.
-3. Learn about basic video codec, file format, and HTML5 <code>&lt;video&gt;</code> issues and solutions, and then learn how to output video optimized for the web.
+4. Learn about basic video codec, file format, and HTML5 <code>&lt;video&gt;</code> issues and solutions, and then learn how to output video optimized for the web.
-4. Create 3-5 minutes worth of video media, which can be split among more than 1 video.
+5. Create a 3-5 minute video.

 ## Rubric

 Your video(s):

-- Aligns and amplifies the narrative thread of your data-story: Uses secondary research to deepen a particular finding highlighted in your data visualization.
+- Develops a new topic connected to your digital practices: Uses secondary research to deepen a particular finding highlighted in your data visualization.
-- Demonstrate meaningful decisions about what rhetorical purposes your videos fulfill for your future single-page site.
+- Demonstrates meaningful decisions about what rhetorical purposes your videos fulfill for your future single-page site.
-- Demonstrate application of basic composition strategies: Rule of Thirds, meaningful cuts/transitions (on motion, similar elements, or narrative connection), and source material pertinent to narrative.
+- Demonstrates application of basic composition strategies:
+  - Meaningful editing and composition moves: Narration, pans, zooms, trims, splits, cuts/transitions (on motion, similar elements, or narrative connection), and source material pertinent to narrative.